CKunhardt/music-materialized/README.md

 but usually this is just a predetermined set of visuals that does not have the capability of responding fluidly to the music.
-Our goal for this project was to create a set of visuals that are almost completely tweakable during the performance, allowing for a greater level of control and the ability to have a graphical representation of music that feels alive.
+Our goal for this project was to create a set of visuals that are almost completely tweakable during the performance, allowing for a greater level of control and the ability to have a graphical representation of music that is responsive and feels alive.
+To accomplish this task we implemented JUCE.
+Our project as it is now is more of an MVP - a taste at what we had envisioned.
+Ideally there would be multiple scenes with different moods that the Graphics DJ could select from, as realistically there is only so much that one person can change and modify during a live performance.
+Currently there is only one demo scene of two orbitals of cubes surrounding one central cube.

 ## Overall Architecture
-To accomplish this task we implemented JUCE.
 **Main.cpp** handles window creation.
 **GroovPlayer.cpp** contains the user interface aspects of the application.
 Loading the audio file takes place here as well the creation of all of the sliders and buttons that allow the graphics to be tweaked.